Since, non è tutto rose e fiori — literally: it’s not all roses and flowers.

 Probably any Italian learner will tell you the most difficult aspect of learning Italian is verb conjugation.

-This is because in Italian there are many verb endings considering the fact that there’s a verb tense for the present, one for the past, and one for the future.
+This is because, in Italian grammar, there are many verb endings considering the fact that there’s a verb tense for the present, one for the past, and one for the future.

 You might have heard of the subjunctive.
 This is probably the most famous difficult aspect concerning verbs.